AI Care Navigator

 • Send a self-book link to patients with routine knee pain for an in-person appointment with your First Contact Physio.

-How to Use the AI Care Navigator
+AI Care Navigator settings

 Once you have enabled it by checking the tick-box, the AI Care Navigator will appear as an additional tab on your Feature Settings page.